 Our answer to this is to show you the disciplines in which a school's faculty and alumni have had the highest historical influence.
 A school may be influential in a discipline even if they do not offer degrees in that area.
 We've organized two lists to show where they are influential and offer corresponding degrees, and where they are influential through scholarship although they don't offer degrees in the disciplines.

-Catholic University of America's most influential alumni faculty include professors and professionals in the fields of Nursing, Religious Studies, and Social Work.
-Catholic University of America’s most academically influential people include Thomas Berry, Susan Sarandon, and Brian Williams.
+The Catholic University of America's most influential alumni faculty include professors and professionals in the fields of Nursing, Religious Studies, and Social Work.
+The Catholic University of America’s most academically influential people include Thomas Berry, Susan Sarandon, and Brian Williams.